prydonius/common-chart/docs/index.md

 just what you need, without having to copy around lots of boilerplate.

-To make use of these templates you must define a template that will extend the base template.
-The name of this template is then passed to the base template along with the root context, for example:
+To make use of these templates you must define a template that will extend the base template (though it can be empty).
+The name of this template is then passed to the base template, for example:

 ```yaml
 {{- template "common.service" (list . "mychart.service") -}}